One way you may be able to increase your CPP benefits is by taking advantage of the “Child Rearing Dropout Provision.”

 When you apply for your CPP benefits, the application form (ISP1000) includes a section on child rearing that you can fill out.

-If you are already receiving CPP benefits you can still request this provision by completing for ISP1640 and mailing it to Service Canada.
+If you are already receiving CPP payments you can still request this provision by completing for ISP1640 and mailing it to Service Canada.

 What documents do you need?

 For each child listed on the application form, you must provide one of: